thoughtbot/proteus-middleman/README.md

-# Proteus - Middleman
+# thoughtbot Middleman Starter

-## About Proteus
+## About

-[Proteus](http://github.com/thoughtbot/proteus) is a collection of useful starter kits to help you prototype faster.
-It follows the [thoughtbot styleguide](https://github.com/thoughtbot/guides) and includes our favorite front end tools.
+This starter kit for Middleman follows the
+[thoughtbot styleguide](https://github.com/thoughtbot/guides) and includes our favorite front end tools.